 The V&A Museum hasn't always been in its lovely South Kensington home; it was previously located on the Mall and on Strand.
 But when it moved to South Kensington in 1857, the existing building on the site, Brompton Park House, was extended with galleries made from iron frameworks and clad with corrugated iron, which became known as 'Brompton Boilers'.

 The 'Brompton Boilers' didn't last long.
 They were dismantled in 1867 and re-erected in Bethnal Green, where they were given new brick walls.
-They now form the V&A's eastern outpost, the V&A Museum of Childhood.
+They now form the V&A's eastern outpost, known until recently as the V&A Museum of Childhood and soon to reopen as the Young V&A.

 It's no secret that parts of the medieval London Bridge — which spanned the Thames between the 13th and 19th centuries — can be seen all over the place.
 In 2016, we tracked down as many of them as we could as far afield as Kent, and possibly Derbyshire.